 - User Level: testing that is carried out based on the access levels of various user roles to determine the potential impact of an insider threat.

 Web Application Penetration Test

-Each time an organisation uses or publishes web-based applications, it is best practice to carry out a test to identify ways to exploit the application.
+Each time an organisation uses or publishes web-based applications, it is best practice to conduct a test to identify ways to exploit the application.

 Typically in two stages, the pen test will be completed initially with no authentication to the web applications and then with a valid user account for testing privilege escalation vulnerabilities and assessing any weaknesses with the authentication and authorisation mechanisms.

-Remediation advice will be offered with regards to security configurations and vulnerabilities identified.
+Remediation advice will be offered about security configurations and vulnerabilities identified.
 Most web applications are tested following the (Open Web Application Security Project) OWASP guidelines.

 Social Engineering & Physical Penetration Testing